skiritan/aws-identity-round-robin-workshop/docs/delegation/build.md

     This means that your *effective* privileges have been *temporarily*  replaced with those of the SecOperator role.

 6. Now go to the Amazon Inspector Console.
-Click **Assessment Templates** and check the box to the left of the template name that begins with *LampInspectorAssessmentTemplate* and click **Run**.
-After several seconds you will see an error message telling you that you are not authorized to call the StartAssessmentRun action.
+Click **Assessment Templates** and check the box to the left of both of the template name that begins with *LampInspectorAssessmentTemplate* and click **Delete**.
+You will be asked to confirm the deletion.
+Click **Yes**.
+After 30 or so seconds you will see an error message telling you that you are not authorized to call the inspector:DeleteAssessmentTemplate action.
+This is because you have read-only access to Inspector.

 7. Now go to the GuardDuty console, click **Settings**, change the **Updated findings** field to a different value, and click **Save settings**.
 You will see an error message telling you that you are not authorized to perform the UpdateDetector action (the message may appear beneath the first IAM error message).
 This is because you have read-only access to GuardDuty.